kaylerp/learn-xgboost-kp/README.md

 This will startup a local mlflow UI at http://127.0.0.1:5000 that you can open in your browser.
 Select the `matching` experiment in the left pane if it isn't already selected.
 Type `max_depth` in the box labeled 'Filter Params:' and `accuracy` in the box labeled 'Filter Metrics:'.
 Click 'Search'.
 You should see each of your training runs, and the parameters and metrics recorded.
 Select a few runs and click 'Compare' - notice how the feature importance changed between runs.
 Return to the list of runs and click on one - scroll down to the artifacts area and notice you can click on the .png artifacts to display the graphs.

 *Question 14:* What might be useful here in comparing training runs?
+     - this is useful to compare info to figure out what the optimal parameters are.
+For example, max_depth looks to be the best at 6 or 7.
+The artifacts are also useful to see how the feature importances changes for each max_depth.

 ### G. Choose your own adventure